 Cell phones, earphones, cameras, radios, or any communication devises are not to be used in class at any time!
 Please turn off your cell phones before the start of class.
-Lap top computers may be used in the front rows for taking notes, but not for exams or anything else; the professor and his assistant will inspect screens at random.
+Lap top computers may be used in the front rows for taking notes, but not for exams or anything else; the professor will inspect screens at random.